 Network Rail are are responsible in the UK for management of the railway infrastructure, stations etc. They have issued a set of guidance rules which all people photographing railway subjects, whether professional or amateur, should note.
 Guidance advice - Network Rail web site

-As so much of our hobby interest takes place in the countryside and in rural and semi-rural areas I hope that we all learnt from the dark days of 2001.
-This page has been updated in early 2005 as with the current feelings amongst country communities the farming community must once again be given the view that as a body the railway enthusiast fraternity are generally a responsible group who care for the countryside.
-We have all seen this handful of idiots walking in standing corn, parking and blocking lanes, speeding to the next photgraphic location, climbing dry stone walls etc etc. Thankfully those of us who don't are the majority but we must continue to behave responsibly so that any damage done to enthusiast - farmer relationships by the stupid minority will be negated.
+As so much of our hobby interest takes place in the countryside and in rural and semi-rural areas I hope that we all learnt from the dark days of the Foot & Mouth outbreak in 2001.
+This section has been added as with the current feelings amongst country communities the farmers must once again be given the view that as a body the railway enthusiast fraternity are generally a responsible group who care for the countryside.
+We have all seen this handful of idiots walking in standing corn, parking and blocking lanes, speeding to the next photographic location, climbing dry stone walls etc etc. Thankfully those of us who don't are the majority but we must continue to behave responsibly so that any damage done to enthusiast - farmer relationships by the stupid minority will be negated.

 All I say for the future is be a good custodian of the countryside, care for it, respect it, treat it wisely, understand it's moods, work with it not against it and avoid the dangers.
 My own values when out linesiding evolve around just one famous phrase -